jptannus/obisidian-new-template-button/README.md

 All occurances of the string `{{date}}` in the template will be replaced by `2023-10-10`.

 You can add as many replace lines as you like.

+# TODO
+[ ] - Create a new property for the button label to be different from the title.
+[ ] - Create an option to use a modal to create new notes (more specific usage)